 If different healthcare directories display conflicting information about a physician, such as specialties and contact, this may deter a consumer from committing with that physician.

 Why is my profile created without my permission?

 These aggregator platform profiles (Healthgrades, Vitals, Caredash, RateMDs, etc.) are all auto generated and populated.
 They pull information from public forums and other directories and create these profiles with your information – correct or not.

 What are the top reputation websites?

+We also help maintain our BCH listings on Google.
 Maintaining online reputation reflects on GPS and mapping applications and platforms, such as Apple Maps and Google Maps.
 Correct information and data about your personal and professional brand online will result in better search results, increased consumer traffic and improved conversation among patients, families, and consumers.